 The anhinga is a rather large bird.
 They have a length of around 35 inches, and they weigh up to three pounds.
 Their wingspan is around 3.7 feet.
 A. a. anhinga is larger than A. a. leucogaster, though both subspecies have similar average sizes.

 They display sexual dimorphism, which means males and females look different.
 Males are a glossy black with blue and green hues, much like a crow or raven.
 In certain areas, such as the base of their wings and tails, there is less of a green hue.
-The upper body and neck have white streaks they may have a purple hue.
-Females are similar except they have a chestnut color rather than black.
+The upper body and neck have white streaks, which may have a purple hue.
+Females are similar, but have a lighter, buff or tan neck and head, while the rest of their body is similar to the male’s.
 Hatchlings’ first set of down is brown.
 It is replaced by a second white down before turning into brown feathers.
-As they reach maturity, they will develop the right colors depending on if they are male or female.
+As they reach maturity, they will develop the right colors depending on whether they are male or female.

 Migration Pattern and Timing